SocialCodeTFC/SocialCodeRN/README.md

 ````
 Then, press **R**.
 If metro don't recognize the aplication at first, press again R.

+If after running metro the app has a white screen, click on the square button (the navigation buttons) and delete the app.
+Re-run the app clicking on it in the emulator screen.

 **Important**

 This guide is only for the **Frontend** if you want to run the server, the instructions are in **Backend** repository.